jakubynku/WoodEdit-for-MinecraftPE/README.md

 <h3>Wooden Axe</h3>

-Rotates a selected cuboid around Y axis clockwise.
+Rotates a selected cuboid around one of three axis.
+Tap rotates cuboid clockwise, long press rotates cuboid counter clockwise.
+Rotation is always done around first selected block  with Wooden Stick (start of selection).

+To determine one of three axis aroud of which rotation will occur, script analizes virtual line between player position and start of selection block.
+Then closest axis to this line is selected.

 <h3>Fishing Rod</h3>